Hurricane Florence: Elsewhere

 The storm spawned 10 tornadoes in Virginia, including 2 in Chesterfield County, 1 in Hanover County, 1 in Mecklenburg County, 1 in Powhatan County, and 5 in Richmond.
 Most of these tornadoes caused little damage other than downed trees, tree limbs, or electrical poles.
 However, the twister in Chesterfield County, rated EF2, damaged several buildings between Winterpock and Bon Air and destroyed a warehouse, causing one death and at least one injury.
 The tornado in Mecklenburg County, rated EF0, touched down between Boydton and Skipwith.
 Extensive tree damage was reported, with several homes and outbuildings damaged by falling trees.
 Additionally, Shenandoah National Park was closed due to severe weather.
 Virginia suffered a total of $200 million in damages.

 The state of Georgia experienced lesser amounts of damage, mostly from fallen trees and downed powerlines.
 Damage in Georgia totaled $30 million.

 Large swells ahead of the hurricane reached Assateague State Park, Maryland, by September 9, prompting the Maryland Department of Natural Resources to close beach access indefinitely.

 Over 4 in of rain fell in portions of Upstate New York, prompting numerous flood warnings, and closing several roads.
 In some areas, rainfall rates exceeded 1 in per hour.
+Farther south, the remnants of Florence produced record rainfall at LaGuardia Airport on September 18, and the New York City Subway system flooded as well.
 Flash flood damage in New York caused $473,000 in damage.